mohan-chinnappan-n/cli-dx/source/validation.md

 echo "=== Login into the Source org ===" sf_login $sbx_prod

+# Remove the validate2 folder if it is already there
+[ -e ~/.prj/validate2 ] && rm  ~/.prj/validate2

 echo "=== Creating the the project $project ... ==="
 sfdx force:project:create -n $project